 If you installed the student version of ArcGIS, you should already have Python on your computer, typically in a folder called something like C:\Python27\ArcGIS10.2\.
 You can write Python code at any time in Notepad or other editors and save it as a .py file, but you need to have Python installed in order for your computer to understand and run the program.

 In this course we’ll be working with Python version 2.7.x.
-If you check out the download page for Python from its home page at www.python.org, you’ll see that there are actually higher versions of Python available.
+If you check out the download page for Python from its home page at www.python.org (again, you won't have to download Python, just take a look!), you’ll see that there are actually higher versions of Python available.
 Python versions 3 and above contain some major changes that have taken some time for the Python user community and Esri to adopt.

 - Insert the ArcGIS Education Edition DVD into your computer.